Note: This is a pre-release of BagaWork. Many things will likely change before the first stable release.

 }

-child.size() - Resizing the children
+child.grow() - Making the children taller

 Example